 Trip cost includes: group gear, transportation, permits, and trip facilitators.

-Food, clothing, and mountaineering boots are NOT included.
+Food and clothing are NOT included.

 In order to minimize our environmental impact, maintain facilitator-to-participant ratios, meet permit criteria, and transportation logistics, ORC trips are often programmed for small groups (typically up to 6 participants with 2 facilitators).
 Late cancellations can seriously impact our ability to accommodate others and recover costs.